ReboreExplore/CHATtacker/README.md

 - Manpa Barman - *University Professor*
 - Jonas Holl - *Medical Officer*
 - Obaidah Theeb - *History Teacher*
-- Aiman Al Fakih - *Tranportation Engineer*
+- Aiman Al Fakih - *Transportation Engineer*

-LLM model used : gpt-3.5-turbo
+LLM model used: gpt-3.5-turbo

 1. **University Professor** - ***Prof. Laura*** 👩‍🏫

-    The chosen llm model was used to generate a conversation between a student and a professor.
+    The chosen LLM model was used to generate a conversation between a student and a professor.
 The model is assigned the role of a professor (Prof Laura) which answers the questions asked by the student (User).
 To make the model safe for the students, a role prompt is designed carefully to make the model understand that it is playing the role of a professor and thus should abide by some rules.
-    Although is it safe for most general questions, it is prone to give some unsafe answers when it is cleverly hacked by the user to make the model give unsafe answers.
+    Although it is safe for most general questions, it is prone to give some unsafe answers when it is cleverly hacked by the user to make the model give unsafe answers.

     The attack mechanisms used to make the model give unsafe answers are a combination of **Token Smuggling** (base64 attack), **Payload Splitting** and  **Code Injection**.
-    To defend such attacks it is important to write an even robust system prompt which in this case is done by using **filtering technique** and  **seperate LLM evaluation.**
+    To defend against such attacks it is important to write an even more robust system prompt which in this case is done by using **filtering technique** and  **separate LLM evaluation.**

     The code can be found [here](role_playing_uni_prof.ipynb).